 Prior to receiving her Ph.D. from the University of California, Los Angeles, Kernsmith practiced social work with survivors of intimate partner and sexual violence.
 She has experience in crisis intervention, legal advocacy, community education, and interventions with children exposed to violence.
 Kernsmith is currently involved with several community collaborations to address the detection and prosecution of sexual assault, and community management of convicted sexual offenders.

-Dr. Kernsmith is the lead teacher for research, teaching research methods and statistics.
-She also teaches elective courses in intimate partner and sexual violence, and social work education.
-She is actively involved in service to address curriculum and teaching across the university, including committees on general education, student evaluation of teaching, academic technology and the advisory board to the Office for Teaching and Learning.
+Dr. Kernsmith teaches courses in research methods, intimate partner and sexual violence, and social work education.
+She has been involved in service to address curriculum and teaching across the university, including committees on general education, student evaluation of teaching, academic technology, and the advisory board to the Office for Teaching and Learning.
 She has a research interest in the effectiveness of online education of learning outcomes, professional socialization, and student engagement.

 - Ph.D., University of California, Los Angeles, School of Public Policy & Social Research, Department of Social Welfare

 - M.S.W., University of Michigan, Interpersonal Practice major, Community Organization minor